Current Release Notes for Adobe Experience Manager 6.5 LTS release-notes

 What’s New what-s-new

 Adobe Experience Manager 6.5 LTS is an upgrade release to the Adobe Experience Manager 6.5 code base.
-It provides new and enhanced functionality, key customer fixes, high priority customer enhancements, and general bug fixes oriented toward product stabilization.
+It provides key customer fixes, high priority customer enhancements, and general bug fixes oriented toward product stabilization.
 It also includes Adobe Experience Manager 6.5 Service Pack releases up to SP22.

 The list below provides an overview - while the subsequent pages list the full details.